 Health Anxiety: How to Break the Cycle

-In Step 2, you perceive or you misinterpret those sensations and symptoms as unpleasant, alarming, and even dangerous.
+You perceive or misinterpret these sensations as unpleasant, alarming, or dangerous.

 Let's Keep in Touch

 We hate SPAM.
 We will never sell your information, for any reason.